design-automation/mobius-sim-funcs/documentation/modify.md

 ## Move

 **Description:** Moves entities.
-The directio and distance if movement is specified as a vector.
+The direction and distance of movement is specified as a vector.

 If only one vector is given, then all entities are moved by the same vector.
-If a list of vectors is given, the each entity will be moved by a different vector.
+If a list of vectors is given, then each entity will be moved by a different vector.
 In this case, the number of vectors should be equal to the number of entities.